julianpoy/recipesage-docs/docs/tutorials/faq.md

 The label system within RecipeSage allows you to create many collections, cookbooks, styles, food groups (really, whatever you can think of!).
 If you're finding that your labels are growing out of control and want to organize them, I recommend using label categories to group similar types of label.
 You can also use symbols at the beginning of your label title (such as *) to keep specific labels at the top (labels are always sorted alphabetically).
 This isn't necessary except for particularly vast collections, though.

+### I've lost all of my recipes!

+It's very unlikely this is the case.
+I've received several emails like this over the years, and have never encountered a situation where someone has actually lost their recipes.
+It always comes down to one of the following, sorted in order of most common to least common:

+1. You're logging into the wrong account.
+This is particularly common, particularly when using "Sign in with Google", since many people have multiple email addresses.
+Please use the "password reset" option on the login screen to send yourself a password reset email and try your other email addresses.
+2. You mis-typed your email address when registering for your account.
+If you never received an automated "welcome" email, this is likely the case.
+Every new account receives a "welcome to recipesage" email after registering.
+If this is the case, and you've exhausted all of the other items on this list, please reach out to me via email.
+3. You're experiencing a network connectivity issue and chose the "ignore" option on the connectivity error.
+4. There's a bug or service outage for the app.
+This is fairly rare, but does happen.
+Please send me an email if you've exhausted all other items here, and are seeing errors!